COVID-19 (coronavirus)

 Thanks to the amazing efforts of researchers and international health bodies, there are now several approved vaccines available with more in development.
 This means many countries are now offering vaccinations against COVID-19.

-Vaccines have been a game-changer against other infectious diseases in the past, allowing us to prevent and control 25 once uncontrollable infections.[17]
-Vaccines are the safest possible way to protect against diseases such as COVID-19.[17]
-Those who are hospitalised with the severe disease might receive supportive treatment like oxygen therapy to help them breathe.18
+Vaccines have been a game-changer against other infectious diseases in the past, allowing us to prevent and control 25 once uncontrollable infections.
+Vaccines are the safest possible way to protect against diseases such as COVID-19.
+Those who are hospitalised with the severe disease might receive supportive treatment like oxygen therapy to help them breathe.

 Caring for someone with COVID-19

 Caring for someone with COVID-19 comes with an extra challenge – you can’t get too close!
-It can feel really difficult, both practically and mentally, to keep your distance from a loved one (especially if they feel unwell), but it will help protect you and others from infection.19
+It can feel really difficult, both practically and mentally, to keep your distance from a loved one (especially if they feel unwell), but it will help protect you and others from infection.

-• Medicines may help with a fever19
+• Medicines may help with a fever

 Questions to ask your doctor